 OKRs help organisations become more outcome-driven

 OKRs are a great way to communicate and execute strategy by creating a link between planned activity and the intended results (Outcomes and Impact).
-The model above is adapted from the Logic Model created by the Kellogg Foundation.
+The model below is adapted from the Logic Model created by the Kellogg Foundation.
 Organisations have much greater influence over the factors on the left (Inputs and Activity) than they do on the intended results (Outcomes and Impact).
-Rather than just tracking activity, the Key Results in OKRs should measure progress towards key customer and business outcomes.
-These are the measurable behaviour changes that will drive the long term goals.
+Rather than just tracking activity, the Key Results in OKRs should measure progress towards the key customer and business outcomes.
+These are the measurable behaviour changes that will drive the long-term goals.